-With the introduction of Making Tax Digital for VAT, an appropriate computer package is essential to aid concise and effective record-keeping and to enable you to meet your Making Tax Digital and VAT obligations.
+As part of Making Tax Digital for VAT, taxpayers are required to use an appropriate computer package to aid concise and effective record-keeping and to enable them to meet their Making Tax Digital and VAT obligations.
 We can advise you on suitable software to meet your business needs.